Tesla electric car catches fire after hitting tow truck in Moscow

 Tesla was not immediately available for a comment on the incident outside normal business hours.

-The driver, 41-year-old Alexei Tretyakov, and his children were injured in the crash but escaped from the vehicle before it was destroyed by the fire, Rossiya 24 reported.

-(Reporting by Andrey Ostroukh; Additional reporting by Rishika Chatterjee; Editing by Kirsten Donovan and Lisa Shumaker)
+(Reporting by Andrey Ostroukh; Additional reporting by Rishika Chatterjee; Editing by Kirsten Donovan, Lisa Shumaker and Keith Weir)